-Imagine a world where you know everything is going to work itself out in your best interest, at exactly the right time: would you still do the action x that is meant to get you result y?
+Imagine a world where you know everything is going to work itself out in your best interest, at precisely the right time: would you still do the action x that is meant to get you result in y?
 I know this might be a bit too mathematical, so let me give you a couple of personal examples.

 This is not meant to be a negative judgement of online dating.
 I know many happy couples who met online and I learned a lot about my own shortcomings through this experience as well.
-See, consciousness is not about making a logical choice, but a choice that is fully aligned with your true who.
+See, consciousness is not about making a logical choice, but a decision that fully aligned with your real who.
 So has this choice been a panacea?
 Only time will tell, but what I can say with certainty is that this choice gave me a great deal of freedom and energy back.
 Instead of compulsively checking the latest matches 50 times a day or waiting for the next “wink” high (basically capitulating my feelings to external circumstances), I have more time to develop the most important relationship of all … Relationship with myself.

 So particularly when you encounter frustration or even fruitless efforts for that matter, apply this test and give your inner voice permission to speak freely

 Are you struggling in a relationship?
 Do you have a specific view of where your relationship should be, but don’t know how to get there?

 You are stuck because your mind doesn’t see how you can improve the situation.
 That’s why you have a hard time taking action.
 You need someone to show you a new approach that will make transformation simple!

 1. Understand how your actions are affecting the relationship.

 2. Learn how simple skills will turn this relationship into a source of strength.